This article addresses common questions about Group Policies:

 - Network-wide policies applied automatically by device type, VLAN, SSID, etc. will override network default settings, but be overridden by manual policies.

 - Network settings will be overridden by any policies applied to the client.

 Bob's network is set with a bandwidth limit of 500Kb/s, but he has created a Group Policy for iOS devices that will limit bandwidth to 250Kb/s.
 Therefore, all iPhones that connect to his network will have a cap of 250Kb/s, not 500.
 Alice is the president of the company, and she owns an iPhone, so Bob creates a Group Policy that will only be applied to Alice.
 This policy sets the bandwidth limit to "unlimited," and is applied manually to Alice's device.
 Now Alice's iPhone will have no bandwidth cap, because her manually-applied policy takes precedence over all others.

 Note: If two policies are applied to the same client, but no settings actually conflict (e.g. policy A only affects bandwidth, policy B affects content filtering), both can be applied without issue.

 Note: If using Active Directory to map groups to policies, only the first policy that matches the user will be applied.

 How do I completely block or whitelist a client?

 Group Policies are designed to allow an admin to set custom limits for certain devices or users, so for allowing full access or denying a client, the Cisco Meraki devices come with two built-in policies for blocking and whitelisting clients.

-The following article fully describes how to block and whitelist devices - Blocking and Whitelisting Clients on Cisco Meraki Networks
+The following articles fully describe how to block and whitelist devices:

 How do I bypass a network-wide Group Policy for a device?